pocomane/brewed-in-the-apocalypse/Readme.md

 # Brewed in the Apocalypse

+NOTE: I am no longer working on this project indefinitely - it has a minimal playtest and maybe someone will be able to let it work for themself.

 Brewed in the Apocalypse is a generic system for tabletop RPG heavily based on Apocalypse World [^1].
 All the text is released under Creative Commons.